 How To Install NodeJS On Linux

-In this tutorial, we will see how to install Node.js on major Linux operating systems including Arch Linux, Debian, Ubuntu, RHEL, CentOS, Fedora etc.
+In this tutorial, we will see how to install Node.js on popular Linux operating systems including Arch Linux, Debian, Ubuntu, RHEL, CentOS, Fedora etc.

 Install NodeJS on Linux